 Andrew joined Watsi on November 7th, 2014.
-Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+24 other people also joined Watsi on that day!
 Andrew's most recent donation traveled 8,800 miles to support Nov, a hardworking rice farmer and construction worker from Cambodia, to fund fracture repair surgery.

 Andrew has funded healthcare for 84 patients in 11 countries.